 We humans have a certain preference for how things should look.
 The rule of thirds is one of the main rules everyone instinctively looks for.

 Do the following to work with the rule of thirds: draw two horizontal and two vertical lines over your image like in the game of tic tac toe.
-Some camera application will allow you to do this while you are shooting.
-Now the rule of thirds dictates that the most prominent item in your picture must be located at one of the 4 crossing points.
+Some camera applications will allow you to do this while you are shooting.
+Now the rule of thirds dictates that the most prominent item in your picture must be located at one of the four points where the lines cross.
 This generally results in a nicely balanced image.

 2. Clean the Lens

-So always clean the lens before you start taking pictures to make sure that amazing picture does not end up with an unintended cloudiness of grease stains.
+So always clean the lens before you start taking pictures to make sure that amazing picture does not end up with unintended cloudiness from grease stains.

 Most or all phone cameras come with autofocus.
 Some are really good.
-Still, if you want to be sure that your image is in focus where it should be, then use manual focus. this is always more accurate.
+Still, if you want to be sure that your image is in focus where it should be, use manual focus, because it is always more accurate.

-Built-in flash usually, make images look flat and without much detail.
+Built-in flash usually makes images look flat and without much detail.
 This can be used as an artistic effect, but in general, images look better with natural lighting.
 Of course, if there is no light at all, by all means, try to use the flash.

 The best natural light is at the "golden hours": one hour after sunrise and one hour before sunset.
 At these times of the day, there is usually enough light, while the light is never too hard.
 Remember even a not-so-good camera can perform well in an optimal lighting situation.